-These healthy Oreos give you the same deliciousness of the original, without all the high fructose corn syrup or trans fat!
+These healthy and vegan Oreos give you the same deliciousness of the original, without all the high fructose corn syrup or trans fat!

 America’s favorite cookie gets a healthy makeover –